geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 I want something like spring-boot, with good defaults, and I want it to be fast out-of-the-box.

 We used [fuse-box](https://fuse-box.org/), a very good bundler with an efficient cache.
-It is written in typescript and supports this language out-of-the box.
+It is written in typescript and readily supports this language.
 Two decisive reasons for me.

 I never regretted trusting the fuse-box team, they're doing a awesome job and they really listen to their community.